fenilramani4007/Brain_Tumor_Detection/README.md

 This model provides a structured pipeline that includes preprocessing, training, evaluation, and model export for deployment.

-Dataset
+- Dataset

 The dataset contains MRI images categorized into:

-Glioma
+-Glioma

-Meningioma
+-Meningioma

-Pituitary Tumor
+-Pituitary Tumor

-No Tumor
+-No Tumor

 Images are divided into training, validation, and testing sets for balanced evaluation.

-Methodology
+=> Methodology

 1. Data Preprocessing

 Images are resized to a fixed dimension.